 But it’s no big deal, just a pretty standard sort of outcome for us.
 I didn’t expect to get any credit or thanks or gratitude from the client, because we were just doing our job and that’s what we’re here to do.

 And I’m not bringing it up here to get praise either.

 Why I’m mentioning this particular Underground Services Location job, is because of what I found when I located the water pipe.

 Take a look at the photo below.
 The blue dots are of the water pipe that I located.

-The reason we write down the depth of the underground utilities that we locate, is so that customers can dig down and pot hole whatever cable or pipe that we find for them.
-We recommend they do this by hand digging and seeing the underground utility, before they use the excavating with machinery.
-And of course, if they don’t want to dig down by hand, then we can alwasy offer to expose the underground utility for them, using Vacuum Excavation.
+The reason we write down the depth of the underground utilities that we locate is so that customers can dig down and pothole whatever cable or pipe that we find for them.
+We recommend they do this by hand digging and seeing the underground utility before they use the excavating with machinery.
+And of course, if they don’t want to dig down by hand, then we can always offer to expose the underground utility for them, using Vacuum Excavation.

-Notice how the pipe swings around the pole and then goes straight again to go to the house.
+Notice how the pipe swings around the pole and then go straight again to go to the house.